wp-plugins/sidekick/readme.txt

 License: GNU Version 2 or Any Later Version
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Real-time, voice-guided WordPress support, help and lerning at the push of button, inside your Admin Dashboard.
+Real-time, voice-guided WordPress support, help and learning at the push of button, inside your Admin Dashboard.

 == Description ==